 Is there a cost to participate?

 Anyone can participate in Speak Up free of charge.
-Participating schools and districts can view their data against benchmark national results, online, free of charge the following February after the end of each survey period.
+Participating schools and districts can view their data against benchmark national and state results, online, free of charge the following February after the end of each collection period.

-In general, the surveys consist of a series of multiple-choice questions plus one or two open-ended type questions (depending on the survey) at the end where you can write in your response.
-The survey should only take you about 20 minutes to complete.
-In addition, on the parents and educators surveys we ask several demographic questions that are optional.
+In general, Speak Up consists of a series of multiple-choice questions plus one or two open-ended type questions (depending on the audience) at the end where you can write in your response.
+Speak Up should only take you about 20 minutes to complete.
+In addition, the parent and educator options include several demographic questions that are optional.
 We use these responses during our data analysis to provide additional context to our national data findings.

-How do I register my district for Speak Up?
+How do I register my district or school for Speak Up?

 All districts and schools, in the current NCES database, are automatically registered to participate in Speak Up.
-To manage your school or district information and obtain free, online access to your school or district’s aggregated results, your registration must be activated with a primary/main contact each year by registering on our website.
+To manage your school or district information and obtain free, online access to your school or district’s aggregated results, your registration must be activated with a primary contact each year by registering on our website.
 As always, registration is not required, but recommended as you will be kept up to date with important Speak Up information.
-To learn more about the benefits of designating a main contact, please go to http://www.tomorrow.org/speakup/MainContactInformation.html.
+To learn more about the benefits of designating a primary contact, please go to https://speakup.tomorrow.org/.

 How do I promote Speak Up?

-Encouraging participation on a regular and consistent basis will ensure high participation in the Speak Up survey and more representative data from your district.
-Promote early and often throughout the survey period.
+Encouraging participation on a regular and consistent basis will ensure high participation for the online data collection process and more representative data from your district.
+Promote early and often throughout the collection period.
 Here are just a few ideas that Speak Up districts use to encourage participation:

-How do I know how many people have taken the survey in my district (or school)?
+How do I know how many people have taken Speak Up in my district (or school)?

-Throughout the survey period, we send an email with a recap of the surveys submitted to date.
+Throughout the collection period, we send an email with a recap of the number of entries submitted to date.
 During the registration process, your district and/or school will automatically be set to “opt-in.”
 You will have the option to change this status anytime.
-Additionally once signed up as the primary contact for your district (or school) you will be able to access the Primary contact login page at any time to view your current participant counts.
+Additionally once signed up as the primary contact for your district (or school) you will be able to access the Primary contact login page at any time to view your current participant counts..

-People often ask us for the specific step-by-step directions they should use when taking the Speak Up survey.
+People often ask us for the specific step-by-step directions they should use when taking Speak Up.
 Below we have provided instructions for Educators just in case you get stuck while trying to navigate through the process: